 Let's start with keyhole (or compass) saws, as there are no fewer than 4 of these in the Z-Saw range.

-The first picture above shows the S-90 keyhole saw which has a slightly greater kerf than the others and is actually intended mainly for use on plasterboard.
-The S-80 keyhole saw, S-150 keyhole saw and S-210 keyhole saw, the other images above, are meant for use with wood and boards.
+The first picture above shows the S-150 keyhole saw.
+The S-80 keyhole saw, S-150 keyhole saw and S-210 keyhole saw are meant for use with wood and boards.
 The right length of blade is really a matter of personal choice as all 3 have the same tooth pattern.
+The S-90 keyhole saw has a slightly greater kerf than the others and is actually intended mainly for use on plasterboard.

 Next is the so-called Waistern group of saws.
 There are 3 blades in this group, all designed to be used with the stubby H-150 straight Handy handle shown in the images.
 They are Group D fitting blades, however, so will fit any of the wide range of Group D handles.